 The formerly German and now Swiss-based watchmaker has finally introduced a chronograph model into its Kairos range.
-The new Chronoswiss Kairos Chronograph (ref.
-C7541-KR) sports all the goodies you can expect from the brand that deals only in highly-exclusive, daringly-luxury timekeepers: a heavily, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.
+The Chronoswiss Kairos Chronograph (ref.
+C7541-KR) sports all the goodies you can expect from the brand that deals only in highly exclusive, daringly-luxury timekeepers.
+There is a heavily-, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.

-Judging by the info that I was able to dig, the automatic Chronoswiss C7711 caliber is based on (or rather a redecorated version of) the time-proven ETA Valjoux 7750 blank caliber: a bullet-proof, natural-born chronograph movement that not only keeps good time when properly regulated and maintained but also makes the watch easier to resell when time comes for it to go.
+Judging by the info that I was able to dig, the automatic Chronoswiss C7711 caliber is based on (or rather a redecorated version of) the time-proven ETA Valjoux 7750 blank caliber: a bullet-proof, natural-born chronograph movement that not only keeps good time when properly regulated and maintained but also makes the watch easier to resell when the time comes for it to go.

 When most watchmakers usually limit their tinkering with base calibers to equipping them with branded rotors and, in some cases, treating the plates with rhodium, the German company goes a couple of steps further: besides a skeletonized and rhodium-plated oscillating weight with the usual Cotes de Geneve finish, the personalized movement also sports circular-grained baseplate, as well as has its bridges decorated with the same Cotes de Geneve motif.
 Yes, the level of personalization maybe not as extensive as with some other watchmaking brands, yet the final result looks convincing.